wanghaisheng/responsive-landing-page-starter/content/blog/en/throttling-bulk-sms-campaigns-with-python-and-vonage-sms-api.md

 1. `Django`: the Django framework package.
 2. `djangorestframework`: the Django REST framework for creating APIs in Django.
-3. `django-cors-headers`: Allows our API to make cross-origin requests to other servers.
+3. `django-cors-headers`: This allows our API to make cross-origin requests to other servers.
 4. `vonage`: the Vonage Python server SDK.

 ### Create a Django project